3nsoft/core-3nweb-client-lib/README.md

 npm ci
 ```

 Tests have some unit and integrated components.
-Integration test uses 3NWeb spec server. `spec-server` folder with server's code should be present either near this project's folder, or inside of it.
-Cloned spec server code repository should also be `npm ci`
+Integration test uses 3NWeb spec server.
+Integrated tests use server and dns mocking from `spec-3nweb-server`.

-Just build is done with
+Build is done with
 ```
 npm run build
 ```